PhotonicGluon/MACBETh/README.md

 ### Clustering

 ![tsne-clustering-with-10-clusters](img/clustering.png)
 MACBETh can perform unsupervised clustering of malware samples.
-By default it uses Principal Component Analysis (PCA) to reduce the dimensionality of the data and the K-means algorithm to generate the clusters, but other algorithms are available in the [CLI](#installation-and-usage).
+By default, it uses Principal Component Analysis (PCA) to reduce the dimensionality of the data and the K-means algorithm to generate the clusters, but other algorithms are available in the [CLI](#installation-and-usage).

 ### Classification

-MACBETh also allows for classification of malware samples.
-Simply provide it a VirusTotal report and it will predict what malware family it belongs to.
+MACBETh also allows for the classification of malware samples.
+Simply provide it with a VirusTotal report and it will predict what malware family it belongs to.

 ## Installation and Usage

-To install MACBETh simply download this repository, create a new virtual environment, and install the required dependencies using
+To install MACBETh, simply download this repository, create a new virtual environment, and install the required dependencies using

 ```bash
 pip install -r requirements.txt